hanabi/hanabi.github.io/docs/beginner.md

   - Bob has an unknown 3 in his hand.
   - Alice clues number 4 to Bob, which touches a 4.
 It must be a *Play Clue* on the 4.
   - There is no 4 that could possibly be playable right now.
 Thus, this must be a *Self-Prompt*, meaning that Bob's 3 must be either blue 3 or green 3.
   - Bob plays his 3, and it is blue 3.
-Thus, he knows that the 4 must match and be a blue 4.
+Thus, he knows that the 4 must connect and be a blue 4.

 <Prompt3 />